 - 1. No garbage, sewage, filth, refuse, waste, trash, debris, or rubbish, including cans, bottles, wastepaper, cartons, boxes, crates, inoperable machinery, discarded building materials, discarded household goods, or any offensive or obnoxious matter, shall be kept in open containers or piled, placed or stored on the open ground.
 The owners and occupants of every building shall provide proper receptacles for said waste and keep receptacles clean and not exposed on the grounds outside of a building.
 Rubbish may, however, be placed at roadside for pickup on designated days in conformity with the city's ordinances regulating rubbish collections. - 2.
 Every building in every district other than R1 and R2 shall provide within the building a fire protected waste and refuse storage space or spaces measuring five cubic feet for each 100 square feet of building floor area, but at least 225 cubic feet.
 To be acceptably fire protected, the waste and refuse storage space must be in an enclosure or room with a one-hour fire rated construction with self-closing fire door and must have sprinkler heads installed and maintained in working order.
-The heating furnace may not be located in the waste and refuse storage space. - In all districts other than R1, commercial refuse containers of a capacity not to exceed eight cubic yards in size (with or without compactor attached) shall be permitted on a special permit basis in accordance with the following provisions:

-- A. They must be maintained in a clean, well painted, and structurally solid condition. - B. They must be kept covered or closed at all times except when a person is in attendance for the purpose of depositing or emptying refuse. - C. No odors shall be permitted to emit therefrom which are discernable to the human senses more than ten feet away from the container. - D. They shall be placed on that portion of the user's premises which is the most hidden from the view of passersby on the public streets and sidewalks and appropriately screened by live plant materials or a screen wall so as to maximize their hidden and unobtrusive character.
-Where screening materials are provided, the container must be kept behind the screen and the materials must be maintained in a sound and sightly state of repair. - E. No refuse shall be caused or permitted to spill over from the container or to litter the surrounding area or neighboring properties. - F. They shall be emptied at sufficiently frequent intervals to prevent their being filled beyond the capacity with the lid or cover closed, but they shall not be dumped or emptied before 8:00 a.m. nor after 9:00 p.m. - G. No container shall be placed or permitted to remain on any lot unless there is in effect a special permit issued by the building official in conformity with the provisions of article 6.
+The heating furnace may not be located in the waste and refuse storage space. - 3.
+In all districts other than R1, commercial refuse containers of a capacity not to exceed eight cubic yards in size (with or without compactor attached) shall be permitted on a special permit basis in accordance with the following provisions: - A. Condition.
+They must be maintained in a clean, well painted, and structurally solid condition.
+They must be kept covered or closed at all times except when a person is in attendance for the purpose of depositing or emptying refuse.
+No refuse shall be caused or permitted to spill over from the container or to litter the surrounding area or neighboring properties.
+They shall be emptied at sufficiently frequent intervals to prevent their being filled beyond the capacity with the lid or cover closed, but they shall not be dumped or emptied before 8:00 a.m. nor after 9:00 p.m. - B. Odors.
+No odors shall be permitted to emit therefrom which are discernable to the human senses more than ten (10) feet away from the container.